Víctor Ibarbo: Cagliari

 Ahead of the 2013–14 season, Ibarbo was linked with a move away from Cagliari, as top clubs around Europe became interested in signing him.
 However, Ibarbo, himself, said he wanted to stay at the club, while Cellino placed a price tag on him for about 15 million.
 Despite this, he continued to remain in the first team at the start of the season.
-It wasn't until on 25 September 2013 when Ibarbo scored his first goal of the season, in a 1–1 draw against Livorno.
+On 25 September 2013, Ibarbo scored his first goal of the season in a 1–1 draw against Livorno.
 He then scored again on 19 October 2013, in a 2–1 win over Catania.
 As a result, his performances led to starting a contract negotiations.
 However, in a 2–2 draw against Sassuolo on 1 December 2013, Ibarbo suffered an injury in early of the game.
 As a result, he was sidelined for a month.
 After returning to the first team from injury in early–January, his return was soon short–lived when he was sent–off at a last minutes, in a 1–0 loss against Atalanta on 19 January 2014.
 Shortly after, Ibarbo suffered an injury once again in early–February.
 After returning from injury, Ibarbo scored his third goal of the season, in a 3–0 win over Udinese on 2 March 2014.
 He scored his fourth goal of the season on 19 April 2017, in a 2–1 win over Genoa.
 At the end of the season, Ibarbo went on to make 31 appearances and scoring 4 times in all competitions.

 Following his World Cup performance with Colombia, Ibarbo continued to be linked a move away from the club.
 As a result, the club began negotiation with Ibarbo over a new contract.
 Eventually, on 26 August 2014, Ibarbo ended the transfer speculation when he signed a three–year contract, keeping him until 2017.
 After missing the opening game of the season on 14 September 2014, due to an injury, Ibarbo returned to the follow–up match against Atalanta, where he assisted the club's only goal in the game, in a 2–1 loss.
 Since his return, Ibarbo quickly regained his place in the first team.
-It wasn't until on 29 October 2014 when he scored his first goal of the season, in a 1–1 draw against AC Milan.
+On 29 October 2014 he scored his first goal of the season in a 1–1 draw against AC Milan.
 On 3 November 2014, he was given a straight red card in the 72nd minute of a 4–2 defeat at Lazio.
 After serving a one match ban, Ibarbo scored and set up one of the goals, on his return, in a 3–3 draw against Napoli on 23 November 2014.
 However, by the end of the year, he later faced suspension for one match after picking up five yellow cards, as well as, injuries.
 Throughout January, Ibarbo continued to be linked a move away from the club.